-We derive the students' full earning potential by weighting the average annual earnings levels in Table 1.4 according to the education level breakdown of the student population at the start of the analysis year.
-However, the earnings levels in Table 1.4 reflect what average workers earn at the midpoint of their careers, not while attending the college.
-Because of this, we adjust the earnings levels to the average age of the student population (30) to better reflect their wages at their current age.
-This calculation yields an average full earning potential of \$28,219 per student.
+We derive the students' full earning potential by weighting the average annual earnings levels in Table 1.4 according to the education level breakdown of the student population when they first enrolled.23 However, the earnings levels in Table 1.4 reflect what average workers earn at the midpoint of their careers, not while attending the college.
+Because of this, we adjust the earnings levels to the average age of the student population (26) to better reflect their wages at their current age.24 This calculation yields an average full earning potential of \$22,631 per student.

 In determining how much students earn while enrolled in postsecondary education, an important factor to consider is the time that they actually spend on postsecondary education, since this is the only time that they are required to give up a portion of their earnings.
 We use the students' CHE production as a proxy for time, under the assumption that the more CHEs students earn, the less time they have to work, and, consequently, the greater their foregone earnings.
-Overall, students attending MHCC in FY 2021-22 earned an average of 7.9 CHEs per student (excluding personal enrichment students and dual credit high school students), which is approximately equal to 26% of a full academic year.
-We thus include no more than \$7,431 (or 26%) of the students' full earning potential in the opportunity cost calculations.
+Overall, students attending MHCC earned an average of 7.6 CHEs per student (excluding personal enrichment students and dual credit high school students), which is approximately equal to 25% of a full academic year.
+We thus include no more than \$5,696 (or 25%) of the students' full earning potential in the opportunity cost calculations.

-Another factor to consider is the students' employment status while enrolled in post-secondary education.
-It is estimated that 75% of students are employed.
-For the remainder of students, we assume that they are either seeking work or planning to seek work once they complete their educational goals (with the exception of personal enrichment students, who are not included in this calculation).
-By choosing to enroll, therefore, non-working students give up everything that they can potentially earn during the academic year (i.e., the \$7,431).
-The total value of their foregone earnings thus comes to \$29.8 million.
+Another factor to consider is the students' employment status while enrolled in postsecondary education.
+It is estimated that 67% of students are employed.26 For the remainder of students, we assume that they are either seeking work or planning to seek work once they complete their educational goals (with the exception of personal enrichment students, who are not included in this calculation).
+By choosing to enroll, therefore, non-working students give up everything that they can potentially earn during the academic year (i.e., the \$5,696).
+The total value of their foregone earnings thus comes to \$36.8 million.

 Working students are able to maintain all or part of their earnings while enrolled.
 However, many of them hold jobs that pay less than statistical averages, usually because those are the only jobs they can find that accommodate their course schedule.
 These jobs tend to be at entry level, such as restaurant servers or cashiers.
-To account for this, we assume that working students hold jobs that pay 83% of what they would have earned had they chosen to work full-time rather than go to college.
-The remaining 17% comprises the percentage of their full earning potential that they forego.
-Obviously, this assumption varies by person; some students forego more and others less.
+To account for this, we assume that working students hold jobs that pay 75% of what they would have earned had they chosen to work full-time rather than go to college.27 The remaining 25% comprises the percentage of